lakaThabrew/GPS_Alarm_WebApp/README.md

 - **Search History**: Easily revisit previous destinations via the "Search History" tab.
 - **User Accounts**: Log in to save, manage, and revisit your personalized trips.
 - **About Us**: Learn more about the app’s mission and development under the “About Us” page.
+- **Register**: Register for the site and experience additional.

 ---

 ## 🚩 Getting Started

 1. **Visit**: Go to [GPS Alarm Web App](https://lakathabrew.github.io/GPS_Alarm_WebApp/).
+2. **Log IN**: Enter your username or email and password to Log In to your account.
+3. **Register**: If you have not registered yet, click sign-up to go to the Register Page.
-2. **Enter Destination**: Type in the place and set your preferred alarm.
+4. **Enter Destination**: Type in the place and set your preferred alarm.
-3. **Track & Alert**: The app monitors your location and delivers the alert when you reach the target.
+5. **Track & Alert**: The app monitors your location and delivers an alert when you reach the target.
-4. **Manage Trips**: Navigate your “Trips” and “Search History” to revisit or modify past alerts.
+6. **Manage Trips**: Navigate your “Trips” and “Search History” to revisit or modify past alerts.
-5. **Authentication**: Log in to access saved trips or create new ones.

 ---

 ## 💡 Usage Tips

-- Ensure your browser or device permissions allow location tracking.
+- Ensure your browser or device permissions allow location tracking and send mobile notifications.
-- Refresh the page if location permissions were changed.
+- Refresh the page if location permissions and notification permissions were changed.
 - Save important trips with an account for easier future access.

 ---